Amadeus-System/Amadeus-System/README.md

 - 🌱 I have learned **Density Functional Theory (DFT) with VASP**, **D-Wave Quantum Annealing** and **Graph Neural Network (GNN)**.
 - ⚡ I'm very interested in **Theoretical Physics** such as Many-body Schrodinger Equation in Quantum Field Theory.
 - ⚡ I have worked as an AI researcher for the previous company, which is related to real-world anomaly detection for image, video, timeseries information.
-- ⚡ Currently-progressing personal learning: Large Language Model Application
+- ⚡ Currently-progressing personal learning: Large Language Model (LLM) Application

 <br>